 Entertaining conversation with an Australian

 After a refreshing shower, I visit the bar in the guesthouse again.
 I would like to check out the nightlife in the city, but I am still in doubt.
 Eventually, I just stay at the bar all night.
 I get into a conversation with an Australian, pretty disturbed, but funnily.
-He appears to have been around almost everywhere in Asia; Thailand, Vietnam, India, and even lived in Taiwan for 7 years.
-Many juicy, messed up stories follow He is a real speech waterfall: almost every possible subject passes by, women, meditation, raves, music, deprivation, literature, and more.
+He appears to have been around almost everywhere in Asia, and even lived in Taiwan for 7 years.
+Many juicy, messed up stories follow; almost every possible subject passes by, women, meditation, raves, music, deprivation, literature, and more.
 Clearly, this is someone who can not accustom to everyday life.
-Occasionally he returns to his homeland, to visit family and friends, and to earn the necessary funds to travel again.
 A strange guy, but very entertaining to listen to.